synercys/annotated_latex_equations/README.txt

 The folder, "example_output_figs" includes figures that show the outputs of the above four cases.

 Note: the main latex file, "eqn_annotate.tex" includes many latex packages and some definitions that are required.

+To build all the examples into a single file, type:
+> make

+OR

+> pdflatex (or xelatex) eqn_annotate